USB-FPGA Module 1.15x:

 The EZ-USB FX2 Microcontroller searches for the firmware at the address 0xA2 which is the default address (jumper open).

+The main purpose of this jumper is to disable EEPROM boot-loading.
 If, for example, the EEPROM was programmed with a corrupt firmware the Microcontroller can be booted with the internal firmware by closing JP1 during powering-on the FPGA Board.

 JP1 has an unconnected pin which can be used for parking the jumper.
 The following pictures show all possible jumper positions: